JohnKnee3/Week-17/scribble.md

 module.exports = { bubbleSort, quickSort };

 Quick sort is a bit more confusing seeing as how the final swap are lost on me.
 But quick sort scales way better and is way faster than bubble sort.

+# 17.5.2

+Had us pseudocdoe 2 different ways to perform the Fibonacci sequence.